drwadu/fasb/README.md

 fasb is a REPL system implemented on top of the [clingo](https://github.com/potassco/clingo) solver.
 It enables answer set navigation alongside quantitative reasoning.

+fasb also implements a method for compressing a huge amount of answer sets into representative answer sets.
+More on represenative answer sets can be found in https://ebooks.iospress.nl/doi/10.3233/FAIA230280.

 ## quickstart
 fasb as a REPL:
 ```